pmgao/COMP6704-cfmm-routing/README.md

 | MOSEK | 0.013 s | 0.029 s | 0.045 s | 0.168 s | 0.188 s | 1.895 s |
 | SCS | 0.023 s | 0.616 s | 1.070 s | 38.901 s | 42.441 s | 212.192 s |

 Clarabel stalled on the two largest instances in our setup (denoted by `—`).
-ECOS delivered competitive performance across all sizes, while MOSEK provided the most consistent runtimes on the largest problems.
+ECOS delivered competitive performance across all sizes, while
+MOSEK provided the most consistent runtimes on the largest problems.

 ## Reproducing the Benchmarks
-Follow the steps below to recreate the figures and optimization results:
+Follow the steps below to recreate the figures and optimisation results:

 1. **Prepare the environment** using the instructions in [Environment Setup](#environment-setup).
 Install only the solvers you plan to run.
 2. **Generate datasets** if you want to explore alternative configurations.
-Otherwise reuse the JSON files shipped in `input/`.
+Otherwise, reuse the JSON files shipped in `input/`.
-3. **Solve the routing problem** with `python large_example.py` and optionally tweak the trade size or solver choice.
+3. **Solve the routing problem** with `python large_example_<solver>.py` and optionally tweak the trade size or solver choice.
 4. **Produce iteration plots** by running any of the `plot_iter_*.py` scripts relevant to your solver logs.
 5. **Regenerate the runtime figure** with `python compare.py`.
 The output PDF is written to `output/` (and the current directory).

 ## Troubleshooting & Tips
 - Always fix the `--seed` argument when synthesising new datasets so that experiments remain reproducible.
-- Large-scale problems solved with first-order methods (ECOS/SCS) benefit from the reserve scaling snippet included in `large_example.py`.
+- Large-scale problems solved with first-order methods (ECOS/SCS) benefit from the reserve scaling snippet included in the example scripts.
-- MOSEK and other commercial solvers require licence activation before first use; check the solver documentation if you encounter authorization errors.
+- MOSEK and other commercial solvers require licence activation before first use; check the solver documentation if you encounter authorisation errors.
 - When comparing solvers, record both wall-clock time and iteration counts to disentangle convergence speed from per-iteration cost.

 ## Credits